lavanyamanne2/moodle-local_scormcreator/README.md

 Site Administration > General > SCORM-CREATOR

-It is good to have video's and webvtt files to create the HTML5 SCORM package.

-Site Administartion > Server > File types: follow setting screenshot.(pix folder).
+Site Administration > Server > File types: follow the setting (refer setting in samples directory).

 # Note

+# The plugin supports only MP4 file format.

-# It is mandatory to have content video file (MP4 format) with a supported WebVTT file for captions.
+# It is mandatory to have both video and supported webvtt files.

-# Web Video Text Tracks Format (WebVTT) is a format for displaying timed text tracks (such as subtitles or captions).
+# Web Video Text Tracks (WebVTT) is a file format to display timed text tracks (such as subtitles or captions).

-# You could create a manual WebVTT for your video by following a template in samples directoy.
+# You can create a manual WebVTT for your video by following a webvtttemplate in samples directoy.

+# Make sure you have a similar filename for your video and WebVTT and with no spaces.

+# Make sure you have a png format Logo with dimensions scale upto: 200 X 40.

-# Pattern for text elements will not allow * [] \ ' "
+# Pattern for form text elements will not allow * [] \ ' "